How Much Is Carpet Cleaning?

 When pricing out carpet cleaning professionals, it’s also vital to take into account what cleaning methods are being used.
 These days there are numerous ways to clean carpet, and some methods may be better suited for your home, lifestyle, type of carpet and level of soiling.
 The carpet cleaning method used will also affect the price you pay, so it’s important to ask these questions when getting a quote.
 Here are the most common carpet cleaning methods you’ll encounter when shopping for a carpet cleaning professional:

 Just like shampooing your hair, carpet shampooing involves scrubbing detergent into the carpet to pull out dirt and debris and then rinsing with hot water until the carpet is clean.
-Because this method uses a large amount of water, carpet typically needs a few hours or overnight to dry before it can be walked on.
+Because this method uses a large amount of water, the carpet typically needs a few hours or overnight to dry before it can be walked on.

 With this method, a cleaning agent is applied that “encapsulates” the dirt in your carpet.
 Once the carpet is dry, the dirt is removed by vacuuming.
 This method uses less moisture and is therefore good for high-traffic areas that would be hard to avoid, such as an entryway.

 Steam cleaning/hot water extraction

 Steam cleaning, or hot water extraction, uses high-pressure hot water to dissolve dirt and grime that resides in the carpet fibers.
-This method involves the use of a steam cleaner and because the amount of moisture involved typically requires a few hours of drying time for the carpet following cleaning.
+This method involves the use of a steam cleaner because the amount of moisture involved typically requires a few hours of drying time for the carpet following cleaning.

-If having damp carpet for hours doesn’t fit your lifestyle, dry cleaning is another option.
+If having a damp carpet for hours doesn’t fit your lifestyle, dry cleaning is another option.
 With this low-moisture method, the carpet is pre-treated with a cleaning agent that is buffed in.
 As the cleaning agent is removed, all the dirt and oil trapped in the carpet fibers goes with it, and the carpet is back in action quickly.

 THE TOTAL PACKAGE